-- meteoroids are billions of tiny rocks that hurtle around the Solar System – most are no bigger than a pea. (photo)
+- meteoroids are billions of tiny rocks that hurtle around the Solar System – most of them are no bigger than a pea.

 - shooting stars – may look like stars shooting across the night sky – but they are actually meteors.

-- meteors showers – often bursts of dozens of shooting stars that happens as earth hit dust left over by a comet passed. (diagram)
+- meteors showers – often bursts into dozens of shooting stars that happens as earth hit dust left over by a comet passed.